ParthKadiya/Zero_Trust_Readiness_Index_Group-2_CSM/README.md

 ---

 ## Research Objective
-The primary goal of this research is to establish a **measurable Zero Trust Readiness Index (ZTRI)** capable of quantifying the maturity of organizational Zero Trust initiatives.
+The primary goal of this research is to find a **measurable Zero Trust Readiness Index (ZTRI)** capable of quantifying the maturity of organizational Zero Trust adoption.
 It seeks to answer:
 - What are the most critical dimensions influencing Zero Trust adoption?
 - How can these qualitative factors be represented numerically to produce a readiness score?